Joseph Maull

-Joseph Maull (September 6, 1781 – May 3, 1846) was an American physician and politician from Lewes, in Sussex County, Delaware.
+Joseph Maull (September 6, 1781 – May 3, 1846) was an American medical doctor and politician from Lewes, in Sussex County, Delaware.
 He was a veteran of the War of 1812, and a member of the Federalist Party, then later the Whig Party, who served in the Delaware General Assembly and as Governor of Delaware.

 Early life and family

 Maull was born at Pilottown, near Lewes, Delaware, son of John and Mary Marsh Maull.
 His father was a shipwright who ran arms from the West Indies during the American Revolution.
-He died, so the story goes, when a ship's mast fell on him.
+He purportedly died when a ship's mast fell on him.
 During the American Revolution, Joseph Maull had an uncle, Nathaniel, who piloted ships for the American Committee of Safety, and another, James, who scouted the Delaware Bay for the British.
 Maull, himself, served in the 3rd Brigade of Delaware Militia, defending Lewes during the War of 1812.

 Maull studied medicine under Dr. John Wolfe of Lewes and spent the rest of his life as a practicing physician from his home in Milton, Delaware.
 He married Penelope Shields in 1802 and they had two children, Susan and George.
 After her death, he married Sarah Davis Watson in 1820, and they had no children.
 They were members of St. Peter's Episcopal Church in Lewes.